GIS-S-mart/Benchmark-4_Sustainability_Competences_LCA/README.md

 * Strategic competence
 The results of each of the competence for every person are gathered thanks to a survey or an interview.

 To evalute each of the comptence, we used the same grid.
 The analysis was done before, during and after the lifecycle analysis process.
-This difference is measured according to the grid proposed by the Ministry of National Education at 4 levels:
+This difference is measured according to the grid proposed by the Ministry of National Education (Ministère de l'enseignement, 2011) at 4 levels:
 * Level 1: The content relates to the understanding of an overview of a subject: the realities are shown under cert
 * Level 2: The content relates to the acquisition of means of expression and communication: define, use the terms making up the discipline.
 It is about mastering "learned" knowledge.
 This level includes the previous one.
 * Level 3: The content relates to the mastery of study or action tools: use, manipulate rules or sets of rules (algorithm), principles, formalized procedures with a view to a result to be achieved.
 This level includes the two previous levels.